cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 This tutorial uses softlayer manager blueprint on Docker and it requires:

   * The `os` input should be *4668* - the item id of *Ubuntu Linux 14.04 LTS Trusty Tahr - Minimal Install (64 bit)*
-  * The `ssh_keys` list should contain an ID on SoftLayer of an SSH key for connecting with the manager and agents.<br>
+  * The `ssh_keys` list should contain a SoftLayer ID of an SSH key for connecting with the manager and agents.<br>
   	For more information refer to the `ssh_keys` property in [Cloudify Softlayer VirtualServer](plugin-softlayer.html#cloudifysoftlayernodesvirtualserver).
   * The `ssh_key_filename` property should be set to the path of the private key file.
   * A link to a script that installs curl must be specified (needed for the Docket installation) in the `provision_scripts` input.